mcnuttandrew/vislint_mpl/README.md

 - printable-colors

-Our organizational scheme follows that of Meeks's [viz-linting](https://github.com/emeeks/viz-linting), though another ordering, such as one analogous to the tagging system found on [VisGuides](https://visguides.dbvis.de/) or the taxonomical system found on the [Visualization Guidelines Repository](http://visguides.repo.dbvis.de/).
-The structure of this library is also heavily indebted to [write-good](https://github.com/btford/write-good) which we used as reference while creating it.
+Our organizational scheme follows that of Meeks's [viz-linting](https://github.com/emeeks/viz-linting), though another ordering, such as one analogous to the tagging system found on [VisGuides](https://visguides.dbvis.de/) or the taxonomical system found on the [Visualization Guidelines Repository](http://visguides.repo.dbvis.de/), could be implemented.
+The structure of this library is also heavily indebted to [write-good](https://github.com/btford/write-good) which we used as a reference.

-In the additional materials folder we provide a collection of additional lint rules and example notebooks of using vislint_mpl against charts sometimes found in the wild.
+In the additional materials folder we provide a collection of additional lint rules and example notebooks that consider vislint_mpl opinions on a variety of charts sometimes found in the wild.

 ## API

-This library consists of a single function that takes two mandatory arguments and an optional third
+This library consists of a single function that takes two mandatory arguments and an optional third argument

 vislint_mpl(**axes**, **fig**, configuration={})